 Neural Image Compression for Gigapixel Histopathology Image Analysis

-We propose Neural Image Compression (NIC), a two-step method to build convolutional neural networks for gigapixel image analysis solely using weak image-level labels.
-First, gigapixel images are compressed using a neural network trained in an unsupervised fashion, retaining high-level information while suppressing pixel-level noise.
-Second, a convolutional neural network (CNN) is trained on these compressed image representations to predict image-level labels, avoiding the need for fine-grained manual annotations.
-We compared several encoding strategies, namely reconstruction error minimization, contrastive training and adversarial feature learning, and evaluated NIC on a synthetic task and two public histopathology datasets.
-We found that NIC can exploit visual cues associated with image-level labels successfully, integrating both global and local visual information.
-Furthermore, we visualized the regions of the input gigapixel images where the CNN attended to, and confirmed that they overlapped with annotations from human experts.
+David Tellez et al compared several encoding strategies, namely reconstruction error minimization, contrastive training and adversarial feature learning, and evaluated NIC on a synthetic task and two public histopathology datasets.
+They found that NIC can exploit visual cues associated with image-level labels successfully, integrating both global and local visual information.
+Furthermore, they could visualize the regions of the WSIs where the classifier attended to, and confirmed that they overlapped with annotations from human experts.← Back to overview